ashleve/lightning-hydra-template/README.md

 ### Tests
-I find myself often running into bugs that come out only in some edge cases or on some specific hardware/environment.
-To speed up the development I usually constantly execute simple bash scripts that run a couple of quick 1 epoch experiments, like overfitting to 10 batches, training on 25% of data, etc. You can easily modify the commands in the script for your use case.
-If even 1 epoch is too much for your model, then you can make it run for a couple of batches instead (using the right trainer flags)<br>
+I find myself often running into bugs that come out only in edge cases or on some specific hardware/environment.
+To speed up the development, I usually constantly execute simple bash scripts that run a couple of quick 1 epoch experiments, like overfitting to 10 batches, training on 25% of data, etc. You can easily modify the commands in the script for your use case.
+If even 1 epoch is too much for your model, then you can make it run for a couple of batches instead (by using the right trainer flags).<br>
 Keep in mind those aren't real tests - it's simply executing commands one after the other, after which you need to take a look in terminal if some of them crashed.
 To execute:
 ```yaml